Drugs & Medications - chlorhexidine gluconate MM

 It is not known whether this drug passes into breast milk.
 Consult your doctor before breast-feeding.

-chlorhexidine gluconate mucous membrane Interactions
+chlorhexidine gluconate mouth and throat Interactions

 The effects of some drugs can change if you take other drugs or herbal products at the same time.
 This can increase your risk for serious side effects or may cause your medications not to work correctly.
 These drug interactions are possible, but do not always occur.
 Your doctor or pharmacist can often prevent or manage interactions by changing how you use your medications or by close monitoring.